Dhanush1493/React_Ecommerce/README.md

 link : https://reactecommerce-eight.vercel.app/
 ## 📙 Description

-Flikart is a project developed for online shopping inspired from ShopEase.
-It incorporates various technologies and libraries to achieve Html5, css3, React, typescript, redux, tailwindcss
+An online shopping platform built with React, TypeScript, Redux, TailwindCSS, HTML5, and CSS3.
+It delivers a responsive and modern user experience.

 ## 🛠️ Installation